MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/personalization-csp.md

 <!-- Personalization-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
-The Personalization CSP can set the lock screen and desktop background images.
+The Personalization CSP can set the lock screen, desktop background images and company branding on sign-in screen ([BootToCloud mode](policy-csp-clouddesktop.md#boottocloudmode) only) .
 Setting these policies also prevents the user from changing the image.
 You can also use the Personalization settings in a provisioning package.

 > [!IMPORTANT]
 > Personalization CSP is supported in Windows Enterprise and Education SKUs.
-It works in Windows Professional only when SetEduPolicies in [SharedPC CSP](sharedpc-csp.md) is set.
+It works in Windows Professional only when SetEduPolicies in [SharedPC CSP](sharedpc-csp.md) is set, or when the device is configured in [Shared PC mode with BootToCloudPCEnhanced policy](clouddesktop-csp.md#boottocloudpcenhanced).
 <!-- Personalization-Editable-End -->

 <!-- Personalization-Tree-Begin -->